-- 1. Employed for 12 months (within past 7 years with ER) - 2.
-Worked 1,250 hours in most recent previous 12 months - 3.
-Employer has 50 employees within 75 miles - o Employer controls or directs more the 50 EE even if outside the 75 mile radius - 4.
-EE must have a qualifying reason to take FMLA - 5.
-FMLA leave can be taken in a block of time, intermittently, or on a reduced schedule - Leave can be taken in weeks, days, hours, or minutes - 6.
-Right to reinstatement to the same or equivalent job - 7.
-Right to have health benefits continued during leave as if still working the same regular schedule
+- 1. (a) FMLA Employed for 12 months (within past 7 years with ER) - (b) EFMLA Employed 30 days - 2. (a) FMLA Worked 1,250 hours in most recent previous 12 months - (b) EFMLA Worked 30 days (includes full & part-time EEs) - 3. (a) FMLA Employer has 50 employees within 75 miles.
+Also, if the Employer controls or directs more the 50 EE even if outside the 75 mile radius - (b) EFMLA Employers having less than 500 Employees / small employer & Emergency Responder exception - 4. (a) FMLA Employee must have a qualifying reason to take FMLA - (b) EFMLA Allowed for school or childcare closings "only" Under a mandated order for COIVID-19 reasons - 5. (a) FMLA Leave can be taken in a block of time, intermittently, or on a reduced schedule.
+Leave can be taken in weeks, days, hours, or minutes. - (b) EFMLA Continuous Leave (unless allowed intermittent by the employer) - 6.
+Both Right to reinstatement to the same or equivalent job - 7.
+Both Right to have health benefits continued during leave as if still working the same regular schedule